 Those Chinese fancy girls with their Louis Vuitton must have hated us!

-I would like to say that is the end of this great tale of Durian Durian, the stinkest fruit eighties band ever but there is more smelly none sense on this day in Tsim Sha Tsui.
+I would like to say that is the end of this great tale of Durian Durian, the stinkest fruit eighties band ever, but there was more smelly nonsense on this day in Tsim Sha Tsui.

 I was having a great time shopping until I walked into the produce department and inhaled a big whiff of the durian fruit!

 Love my adventures?
-Afraid I’ll get in an arial tram with you?
+Afraid I’ll get in an aerial tram with you?
 Make sure you pin all my crazy adventures!